heelrayner/stream-manager/README.md

 npm start
 ```

 Need a manual flow instead?
 Run `npm install`, `npm run build`, then `npm start`.
+The install step pulls in the local TypeScript compiler so `tsc` works on Windows without needing a global install.
 If you're behind a proxy or registry mirror,
 set `NPM_CONFIG_REGISTRY` before installing so dependencies resolve correctly.

 ### Removing local artifacts